CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/30implementation/pause.md

 ### Ability to Pause Project
+This section described the implementation risks associated with being able to pause a project.
+Operational risks related to pausing are covered in the [Ability to Pause Operational Risk section](../40operation/ability-pause.md).

 All Data Plane functions should be *pausable*.
 For example, a bridge contract could have a function that could transfer coins based on actions on another blockchain.
 The ability to *pause* a function in a